 Author Adapted from "From Baba with Love" cookbook, pg.
 136

 In a separate bowl, beat eggs with a whisk and gradually add in the salt and ¾ cup vegetable oil while continuing to beat.
-Stop when it becomes lighter in colour (about 2 minutes).
-Then add milk.
-Add yeast mixture.
+Stop when it becomes lighter in color (about 2 minutes).

 Gradually add flour to mixture.
 Mix into a smooth and soft dough, ensuring it does not become tough.
 You want to add a little more flour (tbsp at a time) until the dough doesn't stick to your hands anymore.